pgcentralfoundation/pgrx/cargo-pgx/README.md

 the new shared object. `pgx` _does not_ do any magic to determine in which version a function was introduced or modified and only place it in the corresponding versioned so file.
 By extension, you can always expect that the shared library will contain _all_ functions which are still defined in the extension's source code.

+Notice that `cargo pgx schema` was used with `--force-create-or-replace` argument, otherwise `pgx` produces plain `CREATE FUNCTION` statements.
+This default is potentially less destructive to pre-existing objects and more secure.
+Unfortunately, it complicates upgrade path when using versioned shared objects.
+In order to produce correct upgrade scripts one must pass `--force-create-or-replace` argument to `install`, `package` and `schema` sub-commands.

 This feature is not designed to assist in the backwards compatibility of data types.